Programme*

 "This is a designated area for Māori and Pasifika Students.
 Thank you”.
 New Zealand’s Prime Minister Christopher Luxon believed this sign was “totally inappropriate”.
 We beg to differ (long format)

-Mia-Mae Taitimu-Stevens (Waipapa Taumata Rau), Cathleen Hafu-Fetokai (University of Queensland)
+Mia-Mae Taitimu-Stevens (Waipapa Taumata Rau)

 Jump the Divide – Librarians collaborating with Learning Advisors to develop student-centred information and academic literacy resources